Pakistani Shiites continue sit-in over killing of 11 miners

 Under Islamic tradition, burials take place as quickly as possible after death.
 But Shiites were refusing to bury the dead.
 They also said they would not hold funerals until authorities arrest the killers.

+Angered over the killing of coal miners, hundreds of members from Hazara community blocked several roads in Karachi, demanding protection from the government and urging authorities to arrest those linked to the killings.
+Government officials tried to convince the Shiites to end their protest peacefully, officials and police said.

-Shiites said Wednesday they wanted a crackdown against the assailants.
+Shiites on Wednesday demanded a crackdown against the assailants.
+They said they were peace loving but their patience could end if violence against them continued.

 “We want a decisive action and arrest of all those who killed our people,” said Daud Agha, a Shiite leader.
 “We are sitting with the bodies of our dear ones here and we will bury them only when Imran Khan comes” and assures their protection.